 How did Sir Walter Raleigh invent the potato?

 she moves boldly on to Horrorshow Nelson (unable to clap, possibly a prototype for Rod Hull and Emu) and Napoleon Cumberbatch.

-Episode 3 takes us on a heady journey right up the 19th century,
+The third episode, helpfully called The third episode, takes us on a heady journey right up the 19th century,

 a time when British creativity was at its peak, bringing us everything from great works of art to great works of train.

 Again hapless experts find themselves fielding probing questions like

 If Shelley’s one of the greatest poets in English literature, how come nobody gives a shit about him today?

 Who was the man from Nantucket that By Ron wrote about in his poem?

 She moves deftly on to the novels of Jane Austen,